stefgina/aws_notes/AWS - Section 6 - Storage.md

 AMI vs Snapshot EBS:
 Most basic difference between AMIs and snapshots are the type of services they are associated with. **Snapshots are associated with EBS while AMIs are associared with EC2 instances**.
 Snapshots are the backup of the data on EBS volumes, whereas AMIs are bootable copy of the whole EC2 instances.

-eg AMI can include (ram, cpu type, ebs etc.) eg Snapshot can only contain Storage
+example: AMI can include (ram, cpu type, ebs etc.)
+example: Snapshot can only contain Storage

 You cannot use AMIs to add your IP addresses.
 IP addresses are added to an instance as you create it.